mattermost/mattermost-developer-documentation/site/content/contribute/getting-started/core-committers.md

 ---
-title: "Core Committers"
+title: "Core committers"
-heading: "Mattermost Core Committers"
+heading: "Mattermost core committers"
 description: "A core committer is a maintainer on the Mattermost project that has merge access to Mattermost repositories.
 Learn more about the team here."
 date: 2017-08-20T12:33:36-04:00
 weight: 4